 \subsection{IoU-weighted Entropy Minimization (IWE)}

-VLODs produce large numbers of candidate boxes per image.
-In standard configurations, YOLO-World (YW) produces approximately $8,400$ proposals, and Grounding DINO (GD) approximately $900$.
-Post-processing, such as non-maximum suppression or top-$k$ filtering, removes most proposals, yet their spatial co-occurrence carries exploitable information.
-Regions with many mutually overlapping proposals that predict the same class are more likely to correspond to that class, whereas regions with few or dispersed proposals are less likely to be correct.
-A standard entropy objective that treats proposals independently ignores this structure and assigns the same weight to both cases, which can sharpen predictions in low-overlap regions and amplify confirmation bias.
+VLODs produce a large number of candidate boxes per image.
+In standard configurations, YOLO-World (YW) produces approximately $8{,}400$ proposals, and Grounding DINO (GD) produces approximately $900$.
+Although post-processing removes most proposals, their spatial structure remains informative.
+Regions containing many mutually overlapping proposals with the same predicted class are more likely to correspond to true objects, whereas sparse or dispersed proposals are typically less reliable.
+Standard entropy minimization, such as Tent~\cite{tent}, treats proposals independently and ignores their overlap structure, which can sharpen predictions in unreliable regions and amplify confirmation bias.

-\textsc{VLOD-TTA} integrates an IWE objective that allocates more weight to groups of mutually overlapping boxes and less to singletons, so adaptation is driven by regions with class-consistent overlap.
-Using the categorical posterior $\mathbf{p}_i$ and the entropy $\mathcal{H}(\mathbf{p}_i)$, let $\hat c_i=\arg\max_k p_{i,k}$ be the predicted class for proposal $b_i$.
-For each class $c$, construct a class-specific IoU graph $G_c=(V_c, E_c)$, whose vertices are the proposals with predicted label $c$.
-Two vertices $u$ and $v$ are connected by an edge in $E_c$ when $\operatorname{IoU}(b_u,b_v)\ge\theta$, where $\theta\in[0,1]$ is a fixed threshold.
-We define clusters as the connected components of $G_c$.
-A connected component is a maximal subset of $V_c$ in which any two vertices are linked by a path that uses only edges in $E_c$.
-Let $\mathcal{C}(i)$ denote the component that contains vertex $i$, and define the weight of proposal $b_i$ as $w_i = |\mathcal{C}(i)|^{\gamma}$, where $\lvert\mathcal{C}(i)\rvert$ is the number of proposals in that component and $\gamma\ge 0$ controls how strongly component size affects the objective.
-The IWE objective is defined as:
+To address this limitation, \textsc{VLOD-TTA} introduces IWE, which assigns larger weights to groups of mutually overlapping proposals and smaller weights to isolated proposals.
+Let $\hat c_i=\arg\max_k p_{i,k}$ denote the predicted class of proposal $b_i$.
+For each class $c$, we construct a class-specific IoU graph $G_c=(V_c, E_c)$, whose vertices are proposals with predicted label $c$.
+Two vertices $u$ and $v$ are connected by an edge if $\operatorname{IoU}(b_u,b_v)\ge\theta$, where $\theta\in[0,1]$ is a fixed threshold.
+Let $\mathcal{C}(i)$ denote the connected component of $G_c$ containing proposal $i$.
+We define the weight as $w_i = |\mathcal{C}(i)|^{\gamma}$, where $|\mathcal{C}(i)|$ is the size of the corresponding connected component and $\gamma\ge 0$ controls the influence of component size.
+The IWE objective is

-The weights depend only on the IoU graph and are treated as constants during backpropagation, so gradients flow through $\mathcal{H}(\mathbf{p}_i)$ only.
-This encourages updates in regions with many overlapping proposals that agree on the same class and reduces the influence of isolated or dispersed proposals.
+The weights depend only on the IoU graph and are treated as constants during backpropagation, so gradients flow only through $\mathcal{H}(\mathbf{p}_i)$.
+This objective emphasizes spatially coherent proposal groups while reducing the influence of isolated or inconsistent proposals.